sverps/p2p-adspace/README.md

 🎥 Video demo: https://www.loom.com/share/ef4853ae72bf4d16ad4c4ca00c382dea

-P2P Addspace: A peer-to-peer adspace marketplace.
+P2P Adspace: A peer-to-peer adspace marketplace.

 Currently, it's a new monetisation primitive for small sites.
 Consider it an alternative to  'buy me a coffee' or 'donate at this address'.